MrGeorgeK55/Macropad-3-keys-1-knob/README.md

 # Notes:
 ### Functions not supported yet by only reading the EEPROM
-- Strings of text (you maybe need a bigger EEPROM) (maybe a huffman algorithm)
+- Strings of text (you may need a bigger EEPROM) (maybe a huffman algorithm)
 - Mouse movements/clicks (not sure, not tested)
 - Modifiers on macro secuences
 - Modifiers on consumer keys